rafalcieslak/AlgAudio/doc/modules.md

 Attributes:

   - `id` - **required**.
 The identifier of this module.
 It is up to you to make sure the identifiers within a collection are unique.
 It is not an issue if a module id is the same as the id of a module from a different collection.
 The id may not contain a `/` char.
   - `name` - **required**.
-The value of this attribute will be presented to the user as the name of this module, e.g. when browsing available modules, or in the module GUI box - so choose something short but desctiptive.
+The value of this attribute will be presented to the user as the name of this module, e.g. when browsing available modules, or in the module GUI box - so choose something short but descriptive.

 Child nodes:
   - `class` - *optional*.
 This node can be used to link the module with a custom implementation inside your shared library plugin.
 See `class` node description for details.
-  - `parrams` - *optional*.
+  - `params` - *optional*.
 This node groups the specification of this module's input and output, both audio and control streams.
-See `parrams` node description for details.
+See `params` node description for details.
   - `description` - *optional*.
 The value of this node will be used as the description of this module's features.
 You are welcome to provide here a longer text.
 Multiple text lines are supported.
 Tailing and heading whitespace characters will be trimmed.
   - `sc` - *optional*.
 This node can be used to embed SuperCollider SynthDef source code that shall be associated with your module.
 See `sc` node description for details.
   - `gui` - *optional.
 While a module definition is correct without this node, it makes little sense to describe a module without defining its GUI layout.* This node defines the look and layout of this module's user interface which gets displayed on the canvas alongside other modules.
 See `gui` node for details.